40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD/README.md

 The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

-- The template will deploy Standard F2s VMs to deploy the required active/passive setup
+- The template will deploy Standard F2s VMs to deploy the required single-VM setup
 - Licenses for FortiGate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.